 Booking Notes

 The two practical bottlenecks in Big Bend are park lodging and campground reservations.
 Both fill months in advance for peak season (October–April), with March–April being the absolute hardest.
 If you want to stay inside the park at Chisos Mountains Lodge, book 6+ months out.
+One thing to factor in: the lodge's restaurant has permanently closed, so there's no sit-down dining in the park anymore — just a food truck with limited hours.
+Whether you stay inside the park or only spend the day there, plan to pack your own food and water.

 For lodging outside the park in Terlingua, you'll have more flexibility on dates.
 Stardust Big Bend is five minutes from the western entrance, and Terlingua lodging tends to have availability closer to your travel date than the in-park lodge.
 Our availability grid shows live openings across all 12 lodges.